aslagle/reactive-table/CHILD_TABLE_README.md

 **Requirements:**

-- Your data must have a unique `_id` field, if you're using a Collection this shouldn't be an issue
+- Your data must have a unique `_id` field, if you're using a Collection this shouldn't be an issue, otherwise add the field and you can use `Meteor.uuid()` for example.

 ---